pffy/seal-chop-image-api/README.md

 > **NOTE**: Many operating systems require the addition of language keyboards or input method editors to enter Chinese or Korean characters.

+## Version

+This is **Version 8** of the seal chop image API.

 ## Synopsis

-The following is a synopsis of seal chop image API parameters:
+The following is a synopsis of the seal chop image API parameters:

 `-` | data type | notes
 :---: | :---: | :---